Hebburn

 Hebburn is a town in the South Tyneside borough of Tyne and Wear, England.
-It was an urban district in County Durham from 1894 to 1974.
+It was historically in County Durham and became part of Tyne and Wear in 1974.
 It is on the south bank of the River Tyne between Gateshead and Jarrow and opposite Wallsend and Walker.

-The population of Hebburn was 18,808 in 2001.
+At the 2021 census the Hebburn built up area as defined by the Office for National Statistics had a population of 21,345.